 During this time, it is important to follow the needs of your staff.
-At John Lynch & Associates, we frequently create custom training resources for our clients during the post-golive phase.
-Each organization is unique and will inevitably have unique challenges.
-By creating custom training resources for your organization, you can show your administrative staff and clinicians that you are listening to them and supporting them while everyone grows together.
+At John Lynch & Associates, we frequently create custom training resources for our clients during the postgo-live phase.
+Each organization is unique your organization, you can show your administrative staff and clinicians that you are listening to them and supporting them while everyone grows together.